Loading figure…

 “Scalise opposes the Affordable Care Act.
 He applauded Reed O'Connor ruling the Affordable Care Act was unconstitutional in its entirety.”

-Position extraction pending on 7 issues: Foreign Aid, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 15 issues: Foreign Policy, National Security, Economy & Jobs, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns, Civil Rights, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Source: OpenFEC · FEC profile ↗ · Steve Scalise on OpenSecrets (deeper breakdown) ↗